-Our board of directors has determined that Mr. Aspiri, Mr. Cable, Dr. Hood and Mr. Spiegelman each meet independence requirements under applicable NASDAQ listing standards as well as applicable rules promulgated by the SEC.
-Jean-Philippe Tripet, who resigned from our board of directors on June 30, 2011, also met such independence requirements during the period in 2011 in which he served as a director.
+Our board of directors has determined that Mr. Aspiri, Mr. Cable, Mr. Hanish and Dr. Hood each meet the independence requirements under applicable NASDAQ listing standards as well as applicable rules promulgated by the SEC.
+Daniel K. Spiegelman, who resigned from our board of directors on June 21, 2012 and was replaced by Mr. Hanish, also met such independence requirements during the period in 2012 in which he served as a director.